United In Pride

 In Google, it is easiest to search for “Bull Run Regional Park Concert Pavilion”.
 There will be a sign on the corner of the entrance and Bull Run Drive directing you to take the left toward the event center.
 There will also be rainbow flags to guide the way.
 If you have been to the Virginia Wine Festival, it is located in the same place.
 The Bull Run Festival of Lights also takes place on this entrance road.
 There is plenty of free parking at the festival.
 Here are directions:

 Bull Run Drive Entrance – Take I-66 to Exit 52 (Rt.
 29) at Centreville, drive two miles south, turn left on Bull Run Post Office Road, bear right onto Bull Run Drive, upon crossing over I-66 take an immediate left and follow road to Special Events Center.
 The Center is located 2.5 miles from the intersection of Route 29 and Bull Run Post Office Road.

 Compton Road Entrance – Take Rt.
 28 South, turn right at the light onto Compton Road and immediately right to stay on Compton Road.
 Follow Compton Road for several miles and then watch for a small, unmarked road on the left.
 This is the back gate to the Events Center.
 The I-66 Bridge over Compton Road is just past the road.

-NOVA Pride provides free shuttles to/from Vienna Metro NORTH from 10:30 am - 7:00 pm.
+NOVA Pride provides free shuttles presented by Fleet Transportation to/from Vienna Metro NORTH from 10:30 am - 8:00 pm.
 Make sure to exit via Vienna Metro NORTH and look for Fleet Transportation buses that will be clearly marked with NOVA Pride signage.